SDM-TIB/easyRML/README.md

 # easyRML
-This tool facilitates the RML Mapping rule generation.
-It receives a configuration file with mapping data and translate it into a validated turtle file including RML mapping rules.
+The easyRML facilitates the RML Mapping rule generation.
+It receives the data from the user via a user interface and translate it into a validated turtle file including RML mapping rules, without any syntax checking to be required from the user side.

 # Installating and running
 Required python version:
 3